Ragenose/t2ee/doc/code_quality_review.md

 ## Architecture

-The design pattern used for both front-end and backend is module.
-Module pattern is to organize code into components that accomplish a particular function.
+The design pattern used for both front-end and backend is the module.
+The module pattern is to organize code into components that accomplish a particular function.

 ### Backend

-The backend python codes are split into multiple layers including custom library of different utilities, configuration files, and testing files.
+The backend python codes are split into multiple layers including the custom library of different utilities, configuration files, and testing files.

 ```.
 api/